-The programme will continue to address local community and environment projects with around £250,000 investment each year.
+The programme will continue to address local community safety and environmental projects with around £400,000 investment each year prioritised in consultation with the Housing Board.

 Provision is also made to address improvements to communal entrances in flatted developments following major improvements such as lift and communal lighting works.
-A further provision of £2m is made from 2016/17 to start to address wider estate based improvements.
+A further provision of £2m is made in 2019/20 to address wider estate based improvements.